gishan/coveragex-todo-app/README.md

 This will install dependencies for all packages in the workspace.

+## Environment Variables

+Please copy the `.env.example` file to `.env` and edit it according to your needs.

 ## Development

 To start the react frontend application and the node.js backend application, run: